Rohanberiwal/BioInformatics-R/Assignments /Cystic Fibrosis.md

    - Alterations in the airway microbiome, including dysbiosis and overgrowth of pathogenic bacteria, exacerbate lung inflammation and infection in CF patients.
    - Understanding microbiome changes is essential for uncovering disease mechanisms and developing targeted therapies.

-These additional genetic and molecular factors contribute to the complexity and variability of CF phenotypes and disease progression.
-Understanding them is crucial for developing effective treatments and improving outcomes for CF patients.

 # Mechanism of Action of Drugs in Cystic Fibrosis Treatment